Valencian Community, Spain

 Sizzling hot seafood paella, a staple of Valencian gastronomy

-Before you book your trip, here are some useful Valencia travel tips:
+Before you book your trip, here are some useful Valencia travel tips to check out:

-- If you are a dance aficionado or into classical music, we recommend watching a performance at the Palau de les Arts Reina Sofía opera house with its impressive architecture.
+- If you are a dance aficionado or into classical music, we recommend watching a performance at the Palau de les Arts Reina Sofía opera house, renowned for its impressive architecture.

 Useful information about Valencia